GeyserMC/GeyserWebsite/wiki/geyser/supported-versions.md

 that run older versions of the game.

 ### Using Geyser-Spigot on a Spigot/Paper server running on 1.20.5 or above
 You can use Geyser-Spigot on servers that run on 1.20.5 or above.
-Do note that Geyser requires Java 21 to run!
 You will also need to run at least Java 21 or later to use Geyser.
 See [here](https://docs.papermc.io/misc/java-install) for more info on updating Java.
 Paper versions not supporting Java 21 can add `-DPaper.IgnoreJavaVersion=true` flag to the Java startup arguments to allow Paper to run on Java 21.

 In order for Bedrock players to chat (1.19.3+) or join (1.19.1/1.19.2), you need to disable chat signing.
 More information about that can be read on the [chat signing page](/wiki/geyser/secure-chat).